NCI-HTAN-Jamborees/Pub-Reproducibility/README.md

 ## Results
 * Given the raw count expression matrix and metadata from the publication supplemental documents, we've been able to regenerate very comparable figures from the publication.
 For panels that we cannot replicate, we showed qualitatively comparable results
-* The original study performed fastMNN integration to remove patient-specific heterogeneity, but during the data replication, we did not see any major differences in DEGs due to that.
+* The original study performed fastMNN integration to remove patient-specific heterogeneity, but during the data replication, we did not see any major differences in differentially expressed genes due to that.
 Therefore the integration was only targeting the patient-specific tumor heterogeneity.
 * Immune and mesenchymal clustering and cell type annotations were more readily reproducible as they did not contain a significant amount of inherit patient-specific heterogeneity.
 * Aspect that made reproducibility achievable:
 	- Raw counts gene expression matrix readily available